Steve Prescott: Representative career

 Prescott made his representative début in November 1994, playing at fullback for Great Britain's under-21 side against Australia, who were touring Great Britain and France.
 Despite Great Britain's heavy 54–10 defeat, Prescott was one of the players singled out for praise, having scored all of the team's points (one try and three goals).
 In January 1995, he was selected to represent Great Britain in the Rugby League World Sevens.
 He made a second appearance for the under-21s later that year in a 17–16 loss against France.

+He was named in England's 40-man training squad in preparation for the 1995 Rugby League World Cup, but was not included in the final squad.
 In 1996, Prescott played both games for England in the European Championship, including a man of the match performance against France, scoring two tries and kicking seven goals in the 73–6 win, a then-record margin of victory for England.
 The 22 points scored by Prescott was also an individual record for most points scored in a single match for England until this was surpassed by Richie Myler in 2009.
 He also scored a try in the deciding game against Wales, helping the team finish as tournament winners with a 26–12 win.
 Later that year, he was selected in the squad for the Great Britain tour of Papua New Guinea, Fiji and New Zealand, but did not feature in any Test matches.

 In 1998, Prescott changed his international allegiance to Ireland, qualifying under the grandparent rule.
 He represented Ireland at the 2000 Rugby League World Cup, playing in all four of their games before being knocked out by England in the quarter-final.
 Prescott scored one try (in the opening game against Samoa) and kicked 17 goals during the tournament.

 Prescott also made one appearance for Lancashire against Yorkshire in July 2003 at Odsal Stadium.
 He suffered a broken kneecap during the game, which was initially expected to keep him out of action for two months.
 Prescott did not play again for the rest of the year, however, and required a second knee operation after suffering from discomfort when returning to pre-season training ahead of the 2004's Super League IX.
 In June 2004, after failing to fully recover from the injury, Prescott announced his retirement at the age of 30.